AlexSantos2002/League-Auto-Accept/README.md

-# 🎮 League Auto-Accept
+# League Auto-Accept

 Automatically accepts queue matches in **League of Legends** using the LCU API.

-## 🧠 About
+## About

-This lightweight Python tool checks the current **game phase** using the local client API and instantly accepts matches when they pop up (ReadyCheck phase).
-Ideal for multitasking or AFK moments while waiting for queue.
+This lightweight Python tool checks the current **game phase** using the local client API and instantly accepts matches when they appear (ReadyCheck phase).
+Ideal for multitasking or being away from the PC while waiting in queue.

-## ✨ Features
+## Features

-- ✅ Automatically accepts match queue pop-ups.
+- Automatically accepts match queue pop-ups
-- 🕵️ Detects when the League client is running.
+- Detects when the League client is running
-- 🔄 Lightweight background process (optionally starts with Windows).
+- Lightweight background process (optionally starts with Windows)
-- 🖥️ GUI in future versions.
-- 🔒 No cheats or injection – purely reads Riot's official client API.
+- No cheats or injection – strictly reads Riot's official client API

----

-## 🚀 How It Works
+## How It Works

 It connects to the League of Legends **LCU API** via local HTTPS using:
-- App port
+- Application port
 - Authentication token

 These values are extracted directly from the `LeagueClientUx.exe` process command line.

----

-## 🛠️ Installation
+## Installation

-1. **Install Python 3.8+**
+1. **Install Python 3.8 or newer**
    https://www.python.org/downloads/

 2. **Clone the repository**